Steven-Grevera/ENC4265/manual.md

 For 800 souls instead, you can use one of your karuta card slots to spawn this same doll anywhere by inputting a button combination.
 This can also help with corruption if you are near full corruption build up.
 You must select this card at the start of the game or as an extra slotted card if you can find the table.
 ![image](https://github.com/user-attachments/assets/2c32ba30-2ec3-42e1-abd6-71b78686ffce)
+*Figure 152: Image of a Doll that has been spawned and is leading the way toward the exit with the light on.
+Image Taken By: Steven Grevera*

 ![image](https://github.com/user-attachments/assets/b638e22e-4026-4579-ad75-539edba8e0c9)
+*Figure 153: Image of a Doll that has been spawned and is leading the way toward the exit with the light off in the darkness.
+Image Taken By: Steven Grevera*